jernejc/ember-targaryen/README.md

 # ember-targaryen

-A wrapper for targaryen package, a library to: "Test Firebase security rules without connecting to Firebase." https://github.com/goldibex/targaryen
+An ember addon wrapper for targaryen package, a library to: "Test Firebase security rules without connecting to Firebase." https://github.com/goldibex/targaryen

 ## Installation